SAICHARAN704SDF/misinformation/README.md

 ## License

-This project is open source and available under the MIT License.
+This project is under my workspace

 ## Support